meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--dumps-dir`
 **Default value**: `dumps/`

-Sets the directory for dump file storage.
+Sets the directory where MeiliSearch will store dump files.

 [Learn more about creating dumps of MeiliSearch instances](/reference/api/dump.md).